loydteds/loydteds/README.md

 # Welcome to My GitHub Profile! 👋

-Hi there! 👋 I'm **Carrie** ([@loydteds](https://github.com/loydteds)) - a passionate **Data Analyst** with a love for solving problems and building solutions through code.
+Hi there! 👋 I'm **Loyd** ([@loydteds](https://github.com/loydteds)) - a passionate **Data Analyst** with a love for solving problems and building solutions through code.
 Here you’ll find a collection of my projects, ranging from data analysis and machine learning to web development.

 🚀 **What I’m working on:**
 - Building and improving **e-commerce systems**.